will-brandon/leaf/docs/osx-x64.md

-# Leaf on Linux Architecture
+# Leaf on OS X x64 Architecture

 ### By Will Brandon
 May 10, 2023